Gradient Website Design Examples That Prove This Trend Is Far From Over [+Tutorials]

 gradients in design example with radial gradient in black and white

 This gradient also has two colors: black and white.
-The white color, however, starts in the center of the box and gradually gets darker as it moves outwards till it becomes a deep black.
+The white color, however, starts in the center of the box and gradually gets darker as it moves outwards in a circular shape until it becomes a deep black.

-Color gradients are used in all kinds of thing, from social media ads and websites to product packaging and even hair colors.
+Color gradients are used in all kinds of things, from social media ads and websites to product packaging and even hair colors.

-Here are some ways gradients are used in design:
+Here are some ways gradients are used specifically in website design:

 • Backgrounds.
 Like me, many web designers use gradients as background colors for sections, headers, or entire web pages.
 This creates a more dynamic and visually interesting backdrop, as opposed to solid, flat colors.